-This is the sixth in an occasional series about keeping a sketchbook practice to get through the pandemic and other crises.
+This is the seventh in an occasional series about keeping a sketchbook practice to get through the pandemic and other crises.
 You can find earlier columns below.

 For many of us, our worlds have shrunk to the people we occupy space with.
 How we communicate is always so important — but now more than ever, there is no room for misinterpretation or time to let things fester.
 It’s such an opportunity to see what’s not working and what can be fixed.
 How do we really want to be?
 How do people feel when they are around us?